 DMV Response to Coronavirus (COVID-19)

-DMV is encouraging its employees and customers to follow the recommendations of the Centers for Disease Control and Prevention and the Virginia Department of Health in regards to personal health and social distancing.
+To help reduce risk as people return to our offices, we continue to encourage employees and customers to follow the recommendations of Centers for Disease Control and Prevention and the Virginia Department of Health in regards to personal health and social distancing.

 Thank you for your patience and understanding.